Seeing the big picture - a sharp eye for detail

-As methods and techniques become increasingly refined, progressively higher standards are set for specialists.
+As methods and techniques become increasingly refined, specialists require meeting progressively higher standards.
 Not only must they continually deepen their own specialism, but they must also interact with other specialists in a creative and driven way.
-The development of new scientific methods that can be applied to help solve crimes demands well-educated scientists who are specialists in their own discipline combined with knowledge of the forensic context.
+The development of new scientific methods for helping solve crimes demands well-educated scientists, who are specialists in their own discipline and have knowledge of the forensic context.
 Therefore, forensic scientists must be able to combine forensic expertise with sophisticated technologies in an interdisciplinary environment.

-The programme of the first year provides students with the theoretical foundation of forensic science: the forensic process from crime scene to court, including the players and their roles, the judicial context and the quality requirements within the process.
-And in the first year we will go on a study trip to meet other Forensic institutions in Europe.
-In the second year students deepen their knowledge in their bachelor’s discipline by following advanced forensic courses and courses from other master ‘s programmes at the Faculty of Science as part of a specialisation.
-Furthermore, students write a literature thesis and conduct a research project of six months.
+The programme of the first year provides you with the theoretical foundation of forensic science: the forensic process from crime scene to court, including the players and their roles, the judicial context and the quality requirements within the process.
+Also in the first year, we will go on a study trip to meet other forensic institutions in Europe.
+In the second year, you deepen your knowledge in your Bachelor’s discipline by following advanced forensic courses and courses from other Master‘s programmes at the Faculty of Science as part of a specialisation.
+You will write a literature thesis and conduct a research project of six months.

-During your master's Forensic Science, you will work closely with many lecturers who are influential in their field.
-The master is known for its innovative research methods and close collaboration with other disciplines.
+During your Master's in Forensic Science, you will work closely with many lecturers who are influential in their field.
+The programme is acknowledged for its innovative research methods and close collaboration with other disciplines.
 Our professors are known as the authorities in the field of Forensic Science.